Code Analysis

-This section covers configuration details specific to the Java analyzer.
-Please ensure that you have read the general configuration guide first.
+This section covers .deepsource.toml configuration specific to the java analyzer.
+Please make sure to read the general configuration guide first.

 The Java analyzer supports Gradle, Maven and Bazel projects.
 There is no difference in configuration between them, and all types of projects can be initialized through the simple workflow of the DeepSource configuration generator.